ShahramMebashar/simpo-gulp-starter/README.md

 gulp-responsive plugin is used to create responsive images, resize and optimize images.
 Transform images to `.jpg` and `.webp`format, with different sizes for html `<picture>` element.

-## Live server reload
+## Live server

-Browser-Sync is used for live server reloading.
+Live server reloading.
 You can edit sass, pug, js with live reload.

 ## How to use